-The basics are still there; you’ll need tinder to start (paper, of course, don’t go grabbing your phone!).
+The basics are still there.
+You’ll need tinder to start the fire (such as paper, of course, don’t go grabbing your phone!).
 After this, you can build on the fire and eventually use proper logs.

 Until now we have a fairly standard fire, right?
 Well, all that is different with the FirePit is starting up the air jets as the flames take hold.

 Instead, the 51 air jets aid the process and fan the small flames into a full fire in no time.
 Rather than being a huge chore and something you dread, starting a fire with the BioLite FirePit is almost a pleasure.

 In the early stages, you’ll notice that there’s some smoke, but this is normal.
 As soon as everything settles down and the air jets start combusting, you should notice a significant decrease in the amount of smoke.

 We could feel the heat, but we needed to huddle around the unit to really feel the benefit.
 With the barriers around the flames, this is always going to be a downside.

 In all honesty, we were all surprised by how quickly they cooked.
-We weren’t restricted by the small surface area (something I thought was going to be a problem).
-Considering we had been using a very basic charcoal burner to cook food until then, we instantly knew that we had a replacement.
+We weren’t restricted by the small surface area, something I thought was going to be a problem.
+It can cook about 4 burgers each time.
+Considering we had been using a basic charcoal burner to cook food until then, we knew that we had a replacement.

-BioLite FirePit Review
+BioLite FirePit Review – The Bottom Line

 If you see people speaking negatively about this product, we assume they tried to replace their campfire with it.
 Since this is a portable fire pit, it’s probably a little too much to expect it to replace a full campfire.
 This being said, it’s one of the best portable fire pits we’ve ever seen and thoroughly enjoyed using it.

 With the brilliant air jets, maintaining a flame has never been easier and cooking is faster too.
 It was nice being able to look at friends without stinging eyes, but the lack of heat may be a problem for larger groups.

-All in all, the FirePit would be perfect where a ring of stones isn’t available; we highly recommend the model for tailgating, backyards, and other trips in small locations and with limited people!
+All in all, the FirePit would be perfect where a ring of stones isn’t available.
+We highly recommend the model for tailgating, backyards, and other trips in small locations and with limited people.